 Eligible candidates should review information on the application procedures and submit their application by the January 15th deadline.

 NEXT APPLICATION DEADLINE: January 15, 2015

 Previous AMS Mass Media Fellows:

 2013: Anna Haensch, Wesleyan University.
 Assigned to National Public Radio.
-Learn more about Anna and her fellowship goals.
+See article "My summer at NPR."
+Notices of the AMS, December 2013.

 2012: Evelyn Lamb, Rice University.
 Assigned to Scientific American.
 See article "My Summer at Scientific American."
 Notices of the AMS, January 2013.

 2011: Melanie DeVries, University of Nebraska-Lincoln.
 Assigned to KUNC-FM Radio in Greeley, CO.

 2010: Benjamin Pittman-Polleta, University of Arizona.
 Assigned to the Oregonian.
 See article "My Summer at the Oregonian."
 Notices of the AMS, January 2011.